 - Antibiotic resistance genes in agricultural production systems.
 Contact Researcher

-- Nutrient management from a nutritional, as well as an environmental standpoint.
+- Nutrient management from a nutritional and environmental standpoint.
 Also, using stable isotopes in ruminant animals to determine protein and amino acid requirements.
 Contact Researcher

-- Domesticating native herbaceous species for pastures, rangeland rehabilitation, roadside and pipeline revegetation, and grassland restoration.
+- Domestic native herbaceous species for pastures, rangeland rehabilitation, roadside and pipeline revegetation, and grassland restoration.
 Contact Researcher

 - Harnessing legume condensed tannins for ruminant nutrition, health and environmental impact mitigation.
 Contact Researcher

 - Multiple-use legumes for forage, wildlife, bioenergy feedstock, soil fertility and phytoremediation.
 Contact Researcher